Pop Culture Madness!

 - Cuba Gooding, Jr., in Jerry Maguire

-During 1996 democratic convention Al Gore said, "I would like to demonstrate for you the Al Gore version of the Macarena", then remained motionless for a few seconds, and eventually asked, "Would you like to see it again?"
+During the 1996 democratic convention, Al Gore said, “I would like to demonstrate for you the Al Gore version of the Macarena,” then remained motionless for a few seconds, and eventually asked, “Would you like to see it again?”

 1996 Pop Culture History

-The day before the 1996 US presidential election, the NYT Crossword contained the clue "Lead story in tomorrow's newspaper" -- the puzzle was built so that both electoral outcomes were correct answers, requiring 7 other clues to have dual responses.
+The day before the 1996 US presidential election, the NYT Crossword contained the clue “Lead story in tomorrow’s newspaper” — the puzzle was built so that both electoral outcomes were correct answers, requiring seven other clues to have dual responses.

 Jim Carrey was the first actor to make $20,000,000 to star in a single film, The Cable Guy.

 Philip Boit was the first Kenyan to participate in the Winter Olympics.
-Competing in the 10 KM classic cross-country race he came in last.
-The winner, Bjørn Dæhlie, waited for Boit to reach the finish line in order to hug him.
-The moment affected him so much Boit named his son after Dæhlie
+Competing in the 10 KM classic cross-country race, he came in last.
+The winner, Bjørn Dæhlie, waited for Boit to reach the finish line to hug him.
+The moment affected him so much that Boit named his son after Dæhlie

-The BBC applied to register the TARDIS as a trademark and were challenged by the Metropolitan Police.
-The courts found no evidence that any police force had ever registered the image as a trademark.
-The courts ruled in BBCs favor.
+The BBC applied to register the TARDIS as a trademark and was challenged by the Metropolitan Police.
+The courts found no evidence that any police force registered the image as a trademark.
+The courts ruled in BBC’s favor.

-When the movie The Rock premiered on Alcatraz in 1996 a man windsurfed to the island wearing a wing-collar tuxedo shirt and bow tie, and then snuck into the celebrity party.
+When the movie The Rock premiered on Alcatraz in 1996, a man windsurfed to the island wearing a wing-collar tuxedo shirt and bow tie snuck into the celebrity party.

 A painting was stolen from the Museum of Bad Art.
 The museum offered a reward of six dollars and fifty cents for its return, and the purported thief demanded a $5,000 ransom.
 It was later returned with no ransom paid.